hanscappelle/anamorphic-desqueeze-android-app/README.md

 Simple open source Android app to change the aspect ratio of any image using default intents.

+This app allows you to pick any image from your preferred Android Image Gallery and share it directly into this app resulting in a newly generated, desqueezed image in your Gallery.

+For this the width of the original image is multiplied by 1.33 to get the full image width.
+Current release is limited to images (not video) and has a fixed 1.33 ratio and 85% JPEG output.
+Future releases may introduce more settings to control this.

 Project https://github.com/hanscappelle/anamorphic-desqueeze-android-app.git

 ## How to Use